-The U.S. Census Bureau defines a family as a group of two or more people who reside together and who are related by birth, marriage, or adoption.
-A household consists of all the people who occupy a housing unit.
-Over one-quarter (25.1%) of the households in the City of Alpena and 18.4% of the households in Alpena County earn less than \$25,000 a year compared to 15.8% of households for the State (Figure 3.1).
-Since the 2011 ACS 5-year family income data, families earning less than \$10,000 in the City of Alpena has increased from 6.4% to 10.7%.
-That's a 67% increase for that share of the City's households.
+The U.S. Census Bureau defines a household as all the people who occupy a housing unit.
+Over 34% of the households in the City of Alpena and nearly 30% of the households in Alpena County earn less than \$25,000 a year compared to 21.7% of households for the State (Figure 3.1).
+Since the 2011 ACS 5-year household income data, households earning less than \$10,000 in the City of Alpena has increased from 10.8% to 11.8%.

-Median estimated 2016 household income for the City of Alpena is \$35,490, which is 30% lower than the State's average of \$50,803 and 36% lower than the national average of \$55,322.
-Alpena County has the fourth highest median household income out of the eight counties in Northeast Michigan (Table 3.1).
+Median estimated 2018 household income for the City of Alpena is \$37,706 which is 26% lower than the State's average of \$50,803 and 37% lower than the national average of \$60,293.
+Alpena County has the third lowest median household income out of the eight counties in Northeast Michigan (Table 3.1).

 Lower income levels correlate with higher rates of poverty.
-The estimates for 2016 indicate that about 12% of families live below the poverty line in the State of Michigan, but nearly 20% of families live below the poverty line in the City of Alpena.
+The estimates for 2018 indicate that about 10% of families live below the poverty line in the State of Michigan, but nearly 16% of families live below the poverty line in the City of Alpena.
 The Census Bureau uses a set of money income thresholds that vary by family size and composition to detect who is poor.
 If the total income for a family or unrelated individual falls below the relevant poverty threshold, then all family members or unrelated individuals living in that household are classified as being "below the poverty level."

+Table 3.1

-Table 3.1 2016 Median Household Income
+2018 Median Household Income

-City of Alpena \$35,490

-Alcona County \$38,160

-Alpena County \$39,832
+United States \$60,293

+State of Michigan \$54,938

-Cheboygan County \$41,023
+Otsego County \$52,645

-Crawford County \$41,034
+Crawford County \$47 , 443

+Presque Isle County \$46,439

+Cheboygan County \$46,161

-Montmorency County \$37,145
+Montmorency County \$42,305

+Alpena County \$41,991

-Oscoda County \$35,175
+Oscoda County \$40,255

-Otsego County \$50,793
+Alcona County \$39,735

-Presque Isle County \$41,570

-State of Michigan \$50,803

-United States \$55,322
+City of Alpena \$37,706

-Source: American Community Survey 2016 5 - Year Estimate
+Source: American Community Survey 2018 5 - Year Estimate

 The U. S. Census Bureau breaks the total number of individuals living in poverty into various categories, such as Families, Families with Children, or Female Head of Household.
 During the decade from 2000-2010, the data shows a marked increase in the number of individuals living in poverty.
 However, there has been a noticeable change to this trend.
-Table 3.2 shows the poverty distribution in the State, County, and City for 2010 and 2016.
+Table 3.2 shows the poverty distribution in the State, County, and City for 2010 and 2018.
 Although the City of Alpena still has higher poverty rates than the County and the State, there is no longer a marked increase.
 In fact, there has been a decrease in poverty rates since 2010 for households where females are the heads of households including the subgroup of female heads of households with children under 18 (Table 3.2, Figure 3.2).
-The subgroup category, "female heads of household with dependent children," has the highest rate of living below the poverty line at the City, County, and State levels; however, the State average is only 44.3%.
-Other segments of the City's population continue to increase in poverty rates, but at a slower rate (Table 3.2, Figure 3.2).
-The total number of families living below the poverty line in the City of Alpena was 19.6%, a 6.5% increase since 2010.
-The number of families with dependent children (34.8%) and individuals (23.5%) living in poverty are also higher than those recorded for the State.
-The City saw its largest increase in poverty rates for its elderly population aged 65 years and older, which was a 15.5% increase between 2010 and 2016.
+The subgroup category, "female heads of household with dependent children," has the highest rate of living below the poverty line at the City, County, and State levels.
+The total number of families living below the poverty line in the City of Alpena was 16.1%, a 2.3% decrease since 2010.
+The number of families with dependent children (29.2%) and individuals (21.5%) living in poverty are also higher than those recorded for the State.